Channels are an important snap concept. They define which release of a snap is installed and tracked for updates.

 To check which channel a snap is tracking, look for the tracking field in the output from the snap info command:

 refresh-date: yesterday at 19:54 BST

 Risk-levels may not match a project’s internal conventions.
 Some projects may use alpha instead of edge, for instance.
 However, a project’s own release nomenclature should be close enough to a snap’s risk-levels to allow you to judge the relative stability of the version you’re installing.

-Branches are optional.
-They allow the creation of a short-lived sequences of snaps that can be published on demand by snap developers to help with fixes or temporary experimentation.
+A branch is an optional, fine-grained subdivision of a channel for a published snap that allows for the creation of short-lived sequences of snaps that can be pushed on demand by snap developers to help with fixes or temporary experimentation.

 A channel can be closed by a snap publisher when there is no longer a snap that fits a channel’s original purpose or specification.

 This approach is commonly used for beta testing.
-If a snap is following a beta channel that’s then closed, the store will offer the snap from the candidate channel.
-If candidate isn’t available, the snap from stable will be selected.
-If the beta channel re-opens, the snap will once again be selected from beta.
+If a snap is following a beta channel that is then closed, the store will offer the snap from the candidate channel.
+If the candidate channel is not available, the snap from the stable channel will be selected.
+If the beta channel re-opens, the snap will once again be selected from that channel.